|Average Salary||Avg. Hourly Wage|

 Many inspectors can also get certifications through the International Code Council (ICC).

-They don’t offer specialized electrical inspection certifications, but some of their national certificates are valuable for inspectors:
+Although ICC doesn’t offer specialized electrical inspection certifications, some of its national certificates are valuable for inspectors.

-Other certifications you can obtain include the International Association of Certified Home Inspectors (InterNACHI) Certified Electrical Inspector.
+If you aim to become a home electrical inspector, you can get the International Association of Certified Home Inspectors (InterNACHI) certification.

-The US Bureau of Labor Statistics categorizes electrical inspectors together with other construction and building inspectors.
+The Bureau of Labor Statistics categorizes electrical inspectors together with other construction and building inspectors.

 The median salary nationwide for the entire category stands at $57,340 per year.

-In total, inspectors can expect considerably higher pay, as demonstrated by the listings from August 2016 (the data is provided only as an example):
+You can expect considerably higher pay, as demonstrated by the listings from August 2016 (data for illustration purposes only):

 Also, since many inspectors work for the government, they have better job security and benefits.

-The employment rate growth is projected by 8% over the next 10 years, which is about the same as other occupations nationwide.
+The employment rate is projected to grow by 8% over the next 10 years, which is about the same as other occupations.